Assistant Strength Coach (Football)

 The 2020 season is the fourth for Fahd Jindani with the Vanderbilt football team as an assistant under head strength coach James Dobson.

 He assists Dobson and his staff with all aspects of the Vanderbilt football program, including in-season and off-season training.

 Before joining Vanderbilt, Jindani worked as a graduate assistant in strength and conditioning at Springfield (Mass.)
 College.
 While at Springfield, Jindani designed and implemented in-season and off-season training programs for football, women’s lacrosse, track and field, baseball and women’s soccer.

-A native of Richmond, Va., Jindani played linebacker at Christopher Newport (Va.)
-University for two years before a knee injury ended his playing career.
+A native of Richmond, Virginia, Jindani played linebacker at Christopher Newport for two years before a knee injury ended his playing career.
 After the injury, Jindani served as a defensive student assistant coach and interned with the strength staff as a senior at Christopher Newport.

-Jindani earned a bachelor’s degree in psychology from Christopher Newport and a Master’s in Exercise Science with a concentration in strength and conditioning from Springfield College.
+Jindani earned a bachelor’s degree in psychology from Christopher Newport and a master’s in exercise science with a concentration in strength and conditioning from Springfield.